-Within the world of software development DTAP is a well known term.
-Working with DTAP is something that comes automatically for most developers.
-But what exactly is DTAP, how do you integrate a DTAP street and, as it is not a new method, is it still relevant today?
+Within the developer world, OTAP is a household word. working with OTAP is something that is almost automatic for many developers.
+But what exactly is it, how do you set it up and, considering it is not a very new method, is it still up to date?

-The abbreviation DTAP stands for Develop, Test, Accept and Production.
-It helps software engineers to understand in which phase the development a certain piece of software is.
-The DTAP street follows four phases.
-DTAP can also be used to efficiently and structurally implement releases and patches.
-The four DTAP phases of the development street look something like this:
+The acronym OTAP (In English, DTAP) stands for Development, Test, Acceptance and Production.
+It helps software engineers know what stage the development of a particular piece of software is in.
+The OTAP lane goes through four phases.
+OTAP can also be used to efficiently and conveniently implement releases and patches.
+The four phases of the development street are as follows.

-The application or a part of software is first developed in a specially built development environment.
-Here, one or more people work in a development team on one joint version.
-In this phase it is important to register the multiple versions.
+The application, or a component of it, is first developed in a dedicated development environment.
+Here, there are usually one or more people in a development team working on one joint version.
+Important here is the registration of the different versions.

-Most of the time the developed piece of code is transferred to a test environment.
-Within this environment it can be tested technically as well as functionally.
-This can be done during the night, that way the results are ready for the developers the next day.
-Of course, it can also be done during the day, but then developers sometimes have to continue working on other functionalities, until the tests are done.
-When a release can be continued, this release can be completely tested by all parties involved.
+Often the piece of code created is transferred to a test environment.
+Both technical and functional testing can be done on this environment.
+This can be done at night, in which case the results are ready for the development team the next day.
+But it can also be done during the day and then developers sometimes have to continue with other functionalities until the tests are completed.
+When a release is continued, this release can be fully tested by all parties involved.

-After approval of the application it can be installed in the acceptance environment.
-This process is documented in a log.
-The acceptance environment is, in terms of hardware and software, equal to the production environment.
-This way you can see if everything works without being under the influence of daily use.
+After approval, the application can be installed in the acceptance environment.
+This is carefully documented in a script.
+The acceptance environment is, in terms of hardware and software, similar to the production environment.
+This makes it possible to see if everything works without affecting daily use.

 Phase 4: Production

 After the application is accepted, the application is implemented within the production environment.

 How to implement OTAP